Code-Institute-Submissions/Mikew1999-recipe-blog/README.md

         * As a returning visitor, I would like to be able to delete my profile
         * As a returning visitor, I would like to be able to delete my recipes
         * As a returning visitor, I would like to be able amend my personal details
+        * As a returning visitor, I would like to be able amend my recipes
+        * As a returning visitor, I would like to be able amend my posts
         * As a returning visitor, I would like to be able to see how many likes I have on my recipes and posts

     * Frequent Users Goals